EONRaider/violent-python3/README.md

    botnet and issues its commands was organized under the `__main__` execution scope for the sake of standardization.
 The two commands issued to the bots
     have been unified to avoid an unnecessary number of return statements.
-- `chapter02/conficker.py` removed unused call to `sys` module.
+- `chapter02/conficker.py` removed unused call to `sys` library.
 - `chapter03/discover_networks.py` had to be reimplemented instead of just refactored.
-It originally not only used the deprecated `mechanize` module but also interacted with the WiGLE service in a way that is no longer necessary, once WiGLE now provides an API.
-For that reason the code has been standardized and a new `wigle_print` function was implemented by using the `requests ` module to send an authenticated HTTP GET request to WiGLE.
-The response returns a JSON object that can be directly accessed, making the use of the `re` module also unnecessary.
+It originally not only used the deprecated `mechanize` library but also interacted with the WiGLE service in a way that is no longer necessary, once WiGLE now provides an API.
+For that reason the code has been standardized and a new `wigle_print` function was implemented by using the `requests ` library to send an authenticated HTTP GET request to WiGLE.
+The response returns a JSON object that can be directly accessed, making the use of the `re` library also unnecessary.
 Exception handling was added to make the script capable of dealing with error response messages sent by the API.
 Notice that this script depends on `winreg`, which only runs on Python installations under the Microsoft Windows OS, and requires Administrator privileges during execution for access to the Registry keys.
 An account has to be registered on https://wigle.net/account for access to the API.
-- `chapter03/pdf_read.py` now uses the `PyPDF4` module instead of the deprecated `PyPDF`.
+- `chapter03/pdf_read.py` now uses the `PyPDF4` library instead of the deprecated `PyPDF`.
 The book refers to a specific PDF file in the text and it has been added to the `chapter03` subdirectory.
 - `chapter03/exif_fetch.py` required a `features="html.parser"` argument on
  the call to the `BeautifulSoup` object constructor.
 It was added on line 15 .
-This script only works on web applications that wrap images between `img ` HTML tags (a rare practice on modern web applications that rely heavily on JavaScript).
+This script only works on web applications that wrap images between `img` HTML tags (a rare practice on modern web applications that rely heavily on JavaScript).
 - `chapter03/skype_parse.py` uses the `main.db` file as an example.
 It has been added to the `chapter03/skype_profile` subdirectory for convenience.